Demo starter files

 A plugin is almost the same thing, only smaller and more specific to a certain task.

-Say you're starting a new project - to build a house.
+Say you're starting a new project—to build a house.
 That's a lot of work to do completely from scratch!
 You have to design the floor plan, dig a hole for the foundation, build the foundation brick by brick, and go from there.
 A library or framework is like a pre-constructed foundation.
 In fake pseudo-code let's call this "import foundation".
-With this you don't have to do any digging, and a logical size and footprint are already laid out for you (probably by someone who knows even more about building houses).
+With this the digging is already done and a logical size, footprint, and possible floorplan are already laid out for you (probably by someone who knows even more about building houses).
 This lets you skip a lot of the hard planning and base work, and get right to building the actual house, which is much more important to you.

 A plugin in this analogy would be like "import kitchen".
 This is a smaller, single-purpose room that comes with a pre-installed refrigerator, range, dishwasher, etc. You can still customize things like the cabinet materials and appliance colors, but again you save a lot of time by not building them yourself.